Jigurd/VirtualTabletop/README.md

 3. How to use OpenStack and deploy apps there.

 4. The Linux command ```screen```.
-This is very useful for OpenStack deployment.
+This is very useful for OpenStack deployment since you can close the terminal without terminating the program.

 **What was hard**:
 1. When figuring out how to use cookies we had a lot of problems.
 At the start we were parsing the html to a template and executing it at the top of the handlers.
 This was not a very good idea.
 As it turns out, headers and cookies need to be set before anything is written to the responseWriter (as far as we understand this is a "problem" with HTTP and not specific to Go), so when we tried to set the cookies, nothing was saved.
 This was obviously a fairly easy fix.
 All that is needed is to execute or write the HTML at the end, but nevertheless this was time consuming to figure out.
-2. Uploading images, we didn't manage this at all.
+2. Uploading images by letting the user browse their computer and uploading local files.
+We spent a decent amount of time on this, but didn't manage it at all.

 **Total hours**:
-4102 (sike)
+50

 **This project uses**:
 1. Heroku